 Recent decline in Steller sea lion numbers have alarmed experts, and the cause is not well understood.
-Eastern populations of the pinnipeds (living in the Aleutian Islands and Alaska) have suffered an 80% decline, and western populations in British Columbia, Washington, Oregon and California are also declining.
+Western populations of the pinnipeds (living in the Aleutian Islands and Alaska) suffered an 80% decline between the 1970s and early 2000s.
 One possible cause is the interaction between sea lions and fishing gear such as drift nets, longlines and trawling lines that usually results in serious injury or drowning from entanglement.
 Steller sea lions are also indirectly affected by human fishing practices because of increased competition for food sources that are a valuable fisheries resource.
+Eastern populations in British Columbia, Washington, Oregon and California were also declining when originally listed in 1990.
+Since that time, however, the eastern stock has increased at a rate of 4.25% per year, leading to their removal from the endangered species list in 2013.
+However, pressures from commercial fishing persist and we must stay vigilant to ensure a strong and healthy population is maintained into the future.
 Learn about Oregon Wild's work to protect the integrity of Oregon's waters and riparian habitat that salmon and Steller sea lions depend on.

 - Want regular news on our efforts to protect Oregon's imperiled wildlife, and what you can do to help?
 Sign up for our monthly Wolves and Wildlife Newsletter!

 Did you know?